 Affordable financing for clean energy

 We advocate for using modest amounts of government funding to leverage private financing for energy efficiency and renewable energy projects through what are known as “green banks.”
-These innovative finance institutions wring the risk out of clean energy lending for private banks, drawing them into loans they would not otherwise participate in.
+These innovative finance institutions drop the risk of clean energy lending for private banks, drawing them into providing affordable and accessible loans for homes and businesses that they would not otherwise participate in.

 A green bank in Alaska would keep precious energy dollars in local communities, create jobs and make Alaska a more resilient place to live.